 - To unify common business functionality

-- To cut the costs of maintaining an oversized software base
+- To cut the costs of maintaining an oversized software base.

-The ways to re-engineer Legacy Applications
+4 Ways to re-engineer Legacy Apps.

 - One is to purchase a standard set of Web services from a software vendor and to adapt their business processes to them.
 This requires them to give up much of their local rules and specific business logic.
 They can customize the overall processes, but they have to accept the detailed data and algorithms provided by the vendor.